 Falooda: The Wholesome Dessert

 Now, this one is a sweet dish and a very wholesome dessert.
 It has all the yummiest ingredients layered in one glass.
-The bottom of the glass contains boiled spaghetti.
+The bottom of the glass contains a boiled spaghetti-like noodle.
 A scoop of ice cream is placed on top of it.
 Then, a layer of fruit and nuts is added with some jelly.
 The dessert is no less than a complete meal, and it is eaten as a snack rather than an after-meal dessert.
 It is heavenly, delicious, and a must-try for all those with a sweet tooth out there!

-Haleem is a healthy dish with shredded chicken and herbs.
-It is full of protein.
-The consistency is similar to that of porridge and can be eaten with a spoon.
+Packed with protein, Haleem is a healthy stew of shredded chicken or beef and herbs.
+The consistency is similar to that of porridge, and it can be eaten with a spoon.
 Yet the taste is so savory and addictive that you cannot say “no” to it.
 However, it is only cooked for special occasions, such as during the Islamic holy month of Ramadan, as haleem requires a lengthy process.
-The dish is served with fried onions, sliced lemon, ginger, and coriander leaves.
+This dish is often served with fried onions, sliced lemon, ginger, and coriander leaves.